Hair Loss: Causes, Prevention, and Solutions

 Vitamin deficiencies like D, B12, iron, and biotin can cause hair loss.
 Vitamin D supports follicle health, B12 aids red blood cell production, iron deficiency can lead to anemia-related hair loss, and biotin affects hair strength.
 Maintain a nutrient-rich diet or consult a doctor for supplements.

-3. Can hair loss be a sign of something serious?
+3. Can hair loss be a sign of severe health issues?

-Hair loss could signal health problems like hormonal imbalances, thyroid issues, autoimmune diseases, or nutrient deficiencies.
+Yes, Hair loss could be a signal for health problems like hormonal imbalances, thyroid issues, autoimmune diseases, or nutrient deficiencies.
 Stress, medications, or trauma can also trigger it.
-If you're experiencing significant hair loss with other worrying symptoms, seek medical advice for diagnosis and treatment.

 Whats app Health Packages Book an Appointment Second Opinion